Becoming a good salesperson doesn’t happen by accident, and that’s actually a net positive for managers and sales reps alike.

 However, critical thinking is about more than anticipating questions and knowing how to deal with challenging sales calls.
 A good salesperson also knows how to use critical thinking to prioritize their schedules.

 As noted in our State of Sales Report 2020-2021, only 10% of respondents said that they “always” hit their sales quotas.
 There are plenty of factors that lead to missed quotas and poor time management is a big one.

 It’s important to understand what your priorities are on any given day.
 For example, who should you be following up with?
 Which deals just can’t wait?
 Conversely, which deals aren’t worth the effort and should be deprioritized through your lead qualification process?

 High-performing reps learn and perfect key sales activities that allow them to make the most out of the time in their day.
 Tools like Pipedrive empower critical thinkers to make smart time-management decisions by highlighting “what’s next” on their to-do lists.

 Rather than second-guess your next sales activity, you can better organize and prioritize your tasks.
 If nothing else, this can help save you some brainpower that you can spend on your decision-making skills during sales calls.

+When it comes to sales, person-to-person relationship building is a key skill.
 Good salespeople know what it means to walk in their customers’ shoes.
 The importance of empathy when thinking about what makes a good salesperson can’t be overstated.
 You can’t create any sort of personal connection with your prospects without understanding where they’re coming from.

 For example, what sort of struggles and pain points are they facing?
 What are your customers’ desires, goals and motivations?